 RGGI CO2 budget sources are required to possess CO2 allowances equal to their CO2 emissions over a three-year control period.
 Sources must also hold allowances equal to 50 percent of their emissions during each interim control period (the first two calendar years of each three-year control period).
 For more materials on compliance and interim compliance, see the Compliance page.

-The RGGI COATS emissions and allowance tracking system enables the tracking of RGGI market and program data, including CO2 emissions from regulated power plants and CO2 allowance transactions among market participants.
+The RGGI COATS platform enables tracking of RGGI emissions, allowance, and other market data, including CO2 emissions from regulated power plants and CO2 allowance transactions among market participants.
 For more on how emissions and allowances are tracked in COATS, see the COATS overview page and the Emissions page.

 Offset allowances, generated by greenhouse gas emissions reduction or carbon sequestration projects outside the electricity sector, can help companies meet up to 3.3% of their compliance obligations.
 For more details on offsets, see the Offsets pages.